mrtechtroid/techycalc/README.md

 1. Read the License Here: https://github.com/mrtechtroid/techycalc/blob/master/LICENSE
 2. If you are using any code or gist of code from this repository you need to Attribute to this profile as follows:
 #### Some Parts Of The Code Has Been Taken From Github:Mrtechtroid/techycalc
-3. Please Note that the above proposed release date can be changed without prior notice.
+3. Please Note that the below proposed release date can be changed without prior notice.
 4. You can recomend us extra features and we will try to bring in the upcoming releases.
+5. You can help us adding new features to this repository and becoming a contributor....
+For that you can contact us using our website.
 #### Contributors to this App:
 1. Mr Techtroid - https://github.com/mrtechtroid  - Main App Developer
 ## Version 1.0